FactoryBoy/factory_boy/docs/orms.rst

     def runtests():
         engine = sqlalchemy.create_engine('sqlite://')

-        # It's a scoped_session, we can configure it later
+        # It's a scoped_session, and now is the time to configure it.
-        common.Session.configure(engine=engine)
+        common.Session.configure(bind=engine)

         run_the_tests

 - :class:`test cases <unittest.TestCase>` use this ``scoped_session``,
-  and clear it after each test:
+  and clear it after each test (for isolation):

 .. code-block:: python